A guide for attending EES events

 Step 2

-We will send an invoice and booking email detailing your registration, including a link to your events page where you can manage your booking, download your invoice and find your personalised Zoom link.
-You will then receive reminder emails including a link to join the event one week, one day and one hour before the event, depending on when you registered for the event.
-If you did not get an email, check your junk folders before contacting the EES.
+We will send an invoice and confirmation email detailing your registration, including a link to your events page where you can manage your booking, download your invoice and find your personalised Zoom link (if relevant).
+You will then receive reminder emails including a link to join the event (if relevant) and the venue information (if relevant) one week, one day and one hour before the event, depending on when you registered for the event.
+If you did not get an email, please check your junk folders before contacting the EES.

 Step 3